Theatre Studies

 Drama at LRGS

 Boys first experience drama through English lessons at LRGS.
-In the Third Year they take part in an 8-week Expressive Arts course, teaming a range of performance skills, through games, improvisation and theatrical activities.
-GCSE Drama (Edexcel) is offered in the Fourth Year and Sixth Formers can opt to study Drama and Theatre Studies (Edexcel) AS and A2 courses.
+In Year 9 they take part in an 9-week Expressive Arts course, teaming a range of performance skills, through games, improvisation and theatrical activities.
+GCSE Drama (Edexcel) is offered in Year 10 and Sixth Formers can opt to study Drama and Theatre Studies (Edexcel) AS and A2 courses.

 Click on the thumbnails on the right to see pictures of recent drama productions.